kyma-project/community/collaboration/sig-core/proposals/image-name-consolidation.md

 | tests/service-catalog/ | service-catalog-acceptance-tests | service-catalog-tests |

-## Optional
+## Optional actions

-- automatically generate the image name in the Makefile.
+- Automatically generate the image name in the Makefile.